This golf course building was once a private

-This immense 20 room mansion was originally built in 1920, by a wealthy family for their daughter, and spared no expense.
-The daughter, Ethel, lived in this mansion, that she dearly loved, with both her husbands.
-After her second husband died, she continued to live there for another 20 years.
+The Bradmar Tudor Manor is an immense 20-room mansion, originally built in 1920 by a wealthy family for their daughter, and they spared no expense.
+The daughter, Ethel, who was married twice, was dearly loved, with both her husbands.
+After her second husband died, she continued to live in the mansion for another 20 years.

-When she died, it really fell into disrepair, abandoned by all, until Dr. Bradley & family saw it, and fell in love with this unique mansion.
-Described as a “hulking, deserted, white elephant”, vandals had taken over and had trashed the inside, and had broken over 100 windows.
+When she died, it fell into disrepair, abandoned by all, until Dr. Bradley and his family saw it, and fell in love with it.
+Described as a “hulking, deserted, white elephant”, vandals had taken over the Manor and had trashed it inside, breaking over 100 windows.
 Despite its disastrous shape, the Bradleys felt “a quiet feeling of security there”, and bought this ultimate fixer-upper opportunity.
-They immediately started a massive restoration project, to bring the Bradmar Tudor Manor back into mint condition, sparing no time or expense, in a similar attitude/manner as the original builders had felt.
+They immediately started a massive restoration project, to bring the Bradmar Tudor Manor back into mint condition, sparing no time or expense, in a similar attitude/manner as the original builders.

-The manor’s bricks were of the finest quality, imported from England, as were the gigantic hinges on the 3 inch thick, solid oak doors.
-The drawing room has 30 ft long timber beams, 15 inches deep, & 18 inches high.
+The manor’s bricks were of the finest quality, imported from England, as were the gigantic hinges on the three-inch-thick, solid oak doors.
+The drawing room has 30 ft long timber beams, 15 inches deep, and 18 inches high.

-This mansion has a great hall, with a marble floor & offshoot halls, which divide/separate the mansion into 2 complete wings, which are connected on the second floor by a balcony that crosses between the stair cases.
-Dr. & Mrs. Bradley claimed the suites in the second floor wing, which are over the first floor drawing room and solarium.
-The wing on the other side of the great hall has on the first floor, the library, dining room, butler’s pantry and kitchen.
+The mansion has a great hall, with a marble floor and offshoot halls, which divide it into two complete wings, which are connected on the second floor by a balcony that crosses between the staircases.
+Dr. and Mrs. Bradley claimed the suites in the second floor wing, which are directly above the first floor drawing room and solarium.
+The wing on the other side of the great hall includes the library, dining room, butler’s pantry and kitchen on the first floor.
 Over these rooms, on the second floor, are the guest rooms.

 On the first floor, past the kitchen, one can find the breakfast room, utility rooms, halls, and finally the back entrance.
-The Bradleys’ 3 teenage sons lived in the old servants’ quarters located above these back rooms.
+The Bradleys’ three teenage sons lived in the old servants’ quarters above these back rooms.

 One of the first incidents experienced had the purpose of letting the living know that they had unseen house mates.

-While the floors were being sanded, when they first moved in, all were sleeping in Dr. & Mrs. Bradleys’ suites, way in front of the manor.
-The interior decorator, Mrs. Bradley’s cousin, who was living with them, was awakened by the slamming of the back door, that was downstairs, clear in the other wing.
+When the Bradleys first moved in, the floors were being sanded and all were sleeping in Dr. & Mrs. Bradleys’ suites, in the front of the manor.
+The interior decorator, Mrs. Bradley’s cousin, who was living with them, was awakened by the slamming of the back door, which was downstairs in the other wing.
 The slamming door, echoing throughout the manor, had been carefully locked, as had all the other doors.

 When the shuffling entered the great hall, he felt a tingling sensation/chill of the unseen presence.
 Feeling afraid, he bellowed at the unseen entity, “Ethel, if what I’m doing to the house isn’t satisfactory, you better tell me, before it’s too late!”

-The shuffling stopped, so he went back to bed, a little shaken.
-While lying there on his bed, he heard the shuffling start up again, going toward the back door, and then heard the slamming of the door once again.
+The shuffling stopped, and he went back to bed, a little shaken.
+While lying there, he heard the shuffling start up again, going toward the back door, and then heard the slamming of the door once again.

 Some unseen entity wasn’t pleased at first about the fact that electricity was being restored.
 When the electrician was putting in new wiring, some entity kept foiling his attempts, even undoing the braided cable, that was carefully, and expertly fed through the conduit, and properly connected.